2008 Chicago Bears season: Week 15: vs. New Orleans Saints

 Fresh off their win over the Jaguars, the Bears stayed at home for a Week 15 Thursday night battle with the New Orleans Saints.
 Chicago immediately got the lead as free safety Danieal Manning returned the game's opening kickoff 83 yards for a touchdown.
 The Saints would respond in the second quarter with quarterback Drew Brees completing a 2-yard touchdown pass to running back Pierre Thomas, yet the Bears answered with rookie running back Matt Forté getting a 1-yard touchdown run, while quarterback Kyle Orton got a 6-yard touchdown run.

 New Orleans would begin to rally in the third quarter as Thomas got a 42-yard touchdown run.
 In the fourth quarter, the Sains took the lead as kicker Garrett Hartley made a 30-yard field goal, along with Brees completing an 11-yard touchdown pass to wide receiver Marques Colston.
 Afterwards, Chicago replied with a game-tying 28-yard field goal from kicker Robbie Gould.
 In overtime, the Bears clinched the victory as Gould nailed the game-winning 35-yard field goal.

 With the win, Chicago kept its playoff hopes alive by improving to 8–6.
+This would the Bears last win over the Saints until 2025.